Lartsch/FediAct/README.md

 # FediFollow (v0.6.0)
 A Chrome/Firefox extension that simplifies following and post interactions on other Mastodon instances than your own by utilizing the Mastodon APIs and redirecting you toyour home instance.
 If enabled, the extension also automatically performs the desired action (follow, unfollow, boost, favourite) for you.
+If you are already following a user while viewing his profile on another instance, this is also shown.

-Should work for all updated Chromium browsers, updated Firefox, as well as Kiwi browser and Firefox Nightly on Android.
+Should work for all *updated* Chromium browsers, *updated* Firefox, as well as Kiwi browser and Firefox Nightly on Android.
 Currently only Mastodon 3 + 4 in different flavours are supported as far as I tested.
 Support for other Fediverse software and additional flavours might be added in the future.
 Feel free to create pull requests / issues.
 This is my first proper browser extension so please bear with my awful JS skills.

 **Important**: Your data will never leave your machine by using this addon.
 Also, no usage stats are collected.